-Fashion Takes Action (FTA) is a non-profit organization established in 2007 to advance sustainability in the fashion industry through education, awareness and collaboration.
-We achieve this through various initiatives such as the WEAR Conference, our NEW Sustainable Fashion Toolkit, and our youth education program, through meet-ups, speaking engagements and global awareness campaigns.
+Fashion Takes Action (FTA) is a non-profit organization established in 2007 to advance sustainability in the fashion industry through education, awareness, research and collaboration.
+We achieve this through various initiatives such as the WEAR Conference, our Sustainable Fashion Toolkit, our youth education program, through various research projects related to circularity in fashion, as well as meet-ups, speaking engagements and global awareness campaigns.
 Collaboratively, we are helping move the needle on sustainability.

 A free online platform which features hundreds of “vetted, credible resources from global organizations” — including reports, guidelines, standards, articles, podcasts, case studies and platforms.

 We believe in the power of real collaboration to address systems change.
 Our previous work convening the Ontario Textile Diversion Collaborative (OTDC) is one example of how we bring together multiple stakeholders, with unique perspectives, in a collective impact framework.
 Only when you bring together the private and public sectors, and civil society, for meaningful dialogue and action, can you truly achieve a systems-wide change.

 At FTA we believe that knowledge is power.
 Once you’ve learned something, there’s no turning back.
 Since 2007 we have worked hard to educate industry stakeholders, as well as consumers about the social and environmental impacts of fashion.

 Number of industry stakeholders we have worked with